aws-samples/aws-modernization-with-aqua/content/configure_environment/workspace.md

 ---

 {{% notice note %}}
-If attending and AWS Workshop this step can be skipped.
+If attending an AWS Workshop, this step can be skipped.
 An Environment will be pre-created for you.
+Just have to Launch Cloud9 IDE from the console
 {{% /notice %}}